raspberrypilearning/editor-storytime/en/step_2.md

 ## Output your first line

-The story time program generates a story, and prints it to the screen so that you can read it.
+The story time program generates a story and prints it to the screen so that you can read it.

 First, use the `print` function to display text in the 'Text output' area of the Editor.